bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 Project Deployment Descriptor
 -----------------------------

-Each Axon.ivy project has a *deployment descriptor*.
+Each Axon Ivy project has a *deployment descriptor*.
 The deployment descriptor defines various properties of a project that are important with respect to deployment on the engine.
 Specifically the descriptor
 defines: